callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 ---
 Jacob and Hannah Solomons are my Great Great Grandparents found by tracing up through my Mum's female line.
 My Mum believed they had left Russia or Poland during the Pogroms in the 1880s and made their way to London, where my Mum was eventually born.
 Hannah was very special to Mum, but she was never sure which country she came from, let alone the city, town or village.
 This is something I hope I am close to finding out, and one day I hope to come to know beyond any reasonable doubt.

+This post is about what I know today.
+Hopefully it won't be too long before I can add more information.

 ## Where and when do I think they were born?

 As yet I have seen nothing to tell me where Jacob was born beyond "Russia, Poland", which could equate to many countries in existence today.
 The evidence points to him being born between 1855 and 1858.